ReinierMaas/PathTracer/README.md

-# Advanced Graphics: Physically based rendering: Path Tracer in RUST
+# Advanced Graphics: Physically based rendering Path Tracer in RUST
 ## Arian van Putten $4133935$ and Reinier Maas $4131495$

 # Collaboration
 For the course `Concepts of Program Design` we, Arian van Putten and Reinier Maas, were in the same team.
 Although we were both working on different projects within this team.
-Arian was working on a path tracer in Rust, because this is a realworld use-case for `Fearless concurrency` a selling point of the language.
+Arian was working on a path tracer in Rust, because this is a realworld use-case for `Fearless concurrency` a selling point of the language we were studying.
-Reinier was working together with Adolfo Ochagavía on implementing different backends for an exercise from `Concurrency`, to document these.
+Reinier was working together with Adolfo Ochagavía on implementing different backends for an exercise `IBAN Calculator` from `Concurrency`, to document the different programming concepts.

 The third assignment for `Advanced Graphics` came up, implement a path tracer.
 Reinier decided to check with Wouter Swierstra and Jacco Bikker if we could work together on implementing the path tracer.
-Both because Reinier finds the language interesting and because he had done the past two assingments without a practicum partner.
+Both because Reinier finds the language `Rust` interesting and because he had done the past two assingments without a practicum partner.
-This was allowed with which Reinier is very pleased.
+We were allowed to hand in this project for both courses with which we are very pleased.

 Arian mainly focused on the `Fearless concurrency` part, thread scheduling without unsafe code to check how smart the compiler is.
-Reinier mainly focused on implementing `Variance reduction` strategies, these were explained during the lectures.
+Reinier mainly focused on implementing `Variance reduction` strategies, these were explained during the `Advanced Graphics` lectures.
-Large parts are our combined effort.
+Large parts of the project are our joined effort.

 # Implementation
 ## Parallelism